w3f/Grants-Program/applications/decentralized-security-marketplace.md

 ![Change report submission](https://github.com/magic-powered/decentralised-security-marketplace-architecture/blob/main/img/change-proposal.png?raw=true)

 Any eligible community member can become a judge.
-Judges are rewards from the same rewards pool with a percent of rewards to be distributed by the proposals they review.
+Judges are rewarded from the same rewards pool with a percent of rewards to be distributed by the proposals they review.

 The eligibility criteria for a community member to become a judge will be provided during the protocol design phase.